dilanbhalla/security-advisories/reviews/merge-objects-411.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*merge-objects prototype pollution*<br><br>No fix is currently available for this vulnerability.
+*merge-objects prototype pollution*<br><br>Recommendation: No fix is currently available for this vulnerability.
 It is our recommendation to not install or use this module at this time.
 ### Details
 merge-objects node module suffers from a prototype pollution vulnerability
 <br><br>• Affected Versions: <=1.0.5